LivelyKernel/lively4-explorable-dom/README.md

 # lively4-explorable-dom

-This tool defines different views on a website loaded in a lively-container and allows to explore different aspects of the websites' DOM.
+This lively dom inspector tool defines different views on a website loaded in a lively-container and allows to explore different aspects of the websites' Document Object Model.
 Currently, four views are available:

 * Basic View: The elements/nodes of the DOM are highlighted with a border indicating the size of the element.
 Clicks are forwarded to the original element.
 * Zoomable Elements View: This is an extension of the basic view.
 Elements are enlarged when hovering over them and the node type is indicated.